martinezjenmarie9/Group_1_Repository-Assignment_RNASeq-/README.md

             Expressed Genes / TEs

 ## Differences between the authors' pipeline and the group's pipeline
-The group followed the authors' RNA-seq workflow as closely as possible using Galaxy.
-Both pipelines used Trim Galore, TAIR10, TopHat2, SAMtools, and featureCounts.
-The main difference was the annotation: the authors used Araport11 annotations with the TAIR10 genome, while the group used the TAIR10.57 GTF available in Galaxy.
+The group followed the original authors' RNA-seq workflow as closely as possible using the available resources in Galaxy.
+The authors used the Arabidopsis thaliana TAIR10 reference genome with Araport11 annotations, while the group obtained the reference genome from NCBI and used the available TAIR10.57 GTF annotation.
+For read alignment, the authors used TopHat2, but the group used TopHat because TopHat2 was not available among the Galaxy tools accessible to the group.
+The remaining steps, including read trimming, SAMtools processing, and featureCounts, were performed using the available Galaxy tools and settings that most closely matched the original workflow.